mcore1976/antispy-jammer/README.md

 and here  http://people.cs.uchicago.edu/~ravenben/publications/pdf/ultra-chi20.pdf , however my design is cost optimized and very simplified in comparison to the one above.

 In my design do not use programmable signal generator ( AD9833 ) here so the jamming capability may not be such good as original design.
 Instead I am using the simplest microcontroller ATMEGA ATTINY13A ( or ATTINY85 ) to create audio wave from predefined lookup table.
-However if you want to play with original design relevant schamatic and source code is also available.
+However if you want to play with original design relevant schematic and source code is also available.

 History:
 At the beginning of this project ("main.c" and "main2.c" source files)  there was a set of resistors used to build 5-bit Digital to Analogue converter ( R-2R resistor ladder DAC : check here https://www.electronics-tutorials.ws/combination/r-2r-dac.html ) to create sinusoidal audio wave and audio amplification stage with 2 bipolar transistors (NPN+PNP bridge - class B amplifier) for driving piezzoelectric ultrasonic transducers : https://www.electronics-tutorials.ws/amplifier/amp_6.html (they introduce cross-over distortion  and have very small power).
 The Sinusoidal waveform parameters have been calculated using Libreoffice Calc / Microsoft Excell and can be changed to any other waveform if necessary.The C code is utilizing whole available PINs in ATTINY PORTB (PB0-PB4) to create DAC for sine wave or pulse wave depending on source code version.
 I have uploaded this code here only for reference, maybe someone would like to play with it.